 Here's a quick overview on these:

-You can check the state of your beacons' battery in the Kontakt.io Web Panel.
+You can check the state of your beacons' battery in the Kontakt.io Panel.

-Simply log into your account, got to Infrastructure>Beacons, select the beacon you would like to review, and on the Device information section under the General tab, you'll see the battery level displayed along the last connection date.
+Simply log into your account, got to Beacons>Beacon List, select the beacon you would like to review, and on the Device information section under the General tab, you'll see the battery level displayed along with the last connection date.
 Because beacons can't connect to our API directly, both of these represent the last time our API was reported this battery level.

 If your beacon hasn't been seen by our API in a while, you might find something like this: